littlerobinson/littlerobinson/README.md

 ---

-Welcome to my portfolio 🎉!
-I’m a developer who has transitioned into the exciting realms of data science and engineering.
-After years of crafting code, I decided to explore the captivating world of data, where I extract meaningful insights and stories that can drive impactful decisions.
+Developer who transitioned into the exciting fields of data science and engineering.
+After years of crafting code, I decided to explore the captivating world of data, where I extract meaningful insights and stories that can lead to impactful decisions.
+Welcome 🎉 !

 ## Skills